What is Spyware?

 Pegasus Tool for Android & iPhone

 Any talk about spyware will not be complete without mentioning the one which is considered the best one and the most dangerous one.
-Pegasus spyware, a brainchild of NSO group (a subsidiary of Israeli government) serves as the tool to spy over persons who are considered dangerous for the Jewish state.
+Pegasus spyware, a brainchild of NSO group (a subsidiary of the Israeli government) serves as the tool to spy over persons who are considered dangerous for the Jewish state.
 Pegasus became a Mossad tool in the hunt for war criminals.
-However, the source codes of this spyware were leaked multiple times - and no one can say for sure who did that.
+However, the source codes of this spyware were leaked multiple times - and no one can say who did that.
 No one can also prove that this was legitimate Pegasus code.

 Pegasus is a cross-platform malware that may be launched on Android, iOS, Blackberry OS, Windows Phone, and even Linux-based mobile operating systems.
 The injection is much closer to the “classic” malware - it uses exploits and spear phishing.
 After 2020, most of the Pegasus spreading cases were related to the use of zero-click exploits.
 Such sophisticated tactics usually require diligent preparation for the attack, generally with the use of OSINT.

-That “government-grade spyware” was used by various countries for satisfying their needs.
-Generally, those needs are foreign intelligence, including the military one, or even the internal reconnaissance.
-The latter is generally related to dictatorships or countries with heavy censorship in the media.
-In total, Pegasus was used by 27 countries from different parts of the globe.
+That “government-grade spyware” was used by various countries to satisfy their needs.
+Generally, those needs are foreign intelligence, including the military, or even the internal survey.
+The latter is generally related to dictatorships or countries with the heavy censorship in the media.
+In total, Pegasus was used by 27 countries from around the globe.